Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 MLS allows users to communicate in an end-to-end encrypted fashion but doesn't describe how to synchronize the operation of a user's devices.
-Instead, applications are generally expected to create distinct MLS clients for each device that a user has, and to ensure that all of the user's devices are added or removed from a group atomically.
+Instead, applications are generally expected to create distinct MLS clients for each device that a user has, and ensure that all of the user's devices are added and removed from groups atomically.
 This creates some technical difficulties, as it can be hard for other members to ensure that the group truly stays in-sync with each user's set of authorized devices.
-It also creates a privacy issue because the members of a group can see which device a user sent a given message from, or when any user changes its set of authorized devices.
+It also has negative privacy implications for users, since group members can see which device a user sent a given message from and whenever any user changes their set of authorized devices.

-This document describes how to use an MLS group between all of a user's authorized devices to synchronize behavior, such that other users of the messaging service only see the user as a single MLS client.
-It does this in a way that preserves the Forward Secrecy and Post-Compromise Security guarantees of the groups that the user participates in, without requiring changes to the wire format of MLS.
+This document describes how to synchronize the behavior of a user's devices such that other users of the messaging service only see the user as a single MLS client.
+It does this by relying on an MLS group called a **subgroup**, of which only the user's authorized devices are a member, to produce shared secrets from which private keys and other secrets for a single MLS **virtual client** can be deterministically generated.
+Deterministic generation allows all of the user's devices to participate equally in the operation of the virtual client.

+This is done in a way that preserves the Forward Secrecy and Post-Compromise Security of the groups that virtual clients join.
+Secrets for virtual clients are generated such that they can be deleted once they are no longer needed.
+Secrets for virtual clients are also rotated regularly, corresponding to changes in the subgroup's membership, meaning that once a device is removed from a subgroup it also loses access to the virtual client's secret state.

+Importantly, virtual clients work without changing the wire format of MLS.
+This allows one set of clients (for example, in a federated environment) to unilaterally choose to use virtual clients for privacy or operational reasons, and still operate seamlessly with non-virtual clients from other operators.

 # Conventions and Definitions